 What is the most important use of our platform for a customer, and how much are they willing to pay?

 These are the core concerns for any pricing strategy, and the easiest way to answer them is to align product offerings with persona needs.
 Once we identified our top features through user feedback and estimation, we spent the afternoon pairing features with our buyer personas.

 We then created “buckets” for each of our pre-determined pricing levels (Corporate User, Power User, Small Team, etc.), and made sure each of those buckets aligned with one of our buyer personas.
 This alignment allowed us to go back to our features and simply drop them in the corresponding bucket.

-We set our initial pricing levels based on the pricing of similar SaaS products with similar buyer personas, but we won’t know if we got pricing right until we see if customer start signing up.
+We set our initial pricing levels based on the pricing of similar SaaS products with similar buyer personas, but we won’t know if we got the pricing right until we see if customers start signing up.
 We may A/B test different pricing pages and plans, and we will be ready to refine pricing as we go to optimize conversions and ROI.

 Prepare for Change

 Setting features can be daunting, and it’s important to remember no team or product owner has all the answers.
 Your product roadmap should help you keep a destination in mind, but it’s critical you remain flexible enough to respond to the needs of your users with each new iteration and launch.